 Do you want to be more influential?
 Do you want to inspire others to success?
 The SSC 2016 Leadership Insights survey revealed 44% of leaders were not strong in influencing, inspiring or motivating others.
-What are the secrets the 66% who are strong in this area?

 There are at least 4 secrets that you need to know:

-Action: The survey results were circulated today
+Action: The survey results were circulated today.

 Result: Performance reporting is now automated and can be completed in a few minutes saving 100’s of hours.

-Leaders who inspire and influence talk vision, purpose, direction, and results.
+3. Leaders who inspire and influence talk vision, purpose, direction, and results.
 They don’t talk explanations or excuses.
 They focus on the future.
 Their work is removing roadblocks to achieving the future.

 Tim’s team was going through an intense period and several team members said they were overwhelmed.
-At the team meeting, Tim opened with ‘ When I was in XYZ the work was relentless.
+At the team meeting, Tim opened with, “When I was in XYZ the work was relentless.
 We didn’t have a way of prioritizing our work.
 This meant we had more on the go that we could deliver on and that regardless of what I delivered, there was always more.
-What helped was our 15 minute stand up each morning, We signaled with our hands how we ‘felt’; a fist for feeling overwhelmed, five fingers if we were on top, then each of us said what we had on and what help we needed or what help we could give.
+What helped was our 15-minute stand up each morning, We signaled with our hands how we ‘felt’; a fist for feeling overwhelmed, five fingers if we were on top, then each of us said what we had on and what help we needed or what help we could give.
 That helped me be productive and it tightened us as a team because we knew what was going on and how to help one another.
-Let’s discuss what will work for us as a team.’
+Let’s discuss what will work for us as a team.”

 What might you do to increase your influence?
-How fluent are you with these four secrets: talking results, communicating precisely, talking vision, purpose, direction and results, and being a concise relevant story teller?
+How fluent are you with these four secrets: talking results, communicating precisely, talking vision, purpose, direction and results, and being a concise relevant storyteller?